Fios-Quest/YouTube-Scripts/src/space/builder.md

 Intro
 -----

-The builder pattern allows us to construct complex types in steps.
+The builder pattern allows us to construct complex types in simple steps.

 For example, in our previous video, you don't have to have watched it, we had a 'User' struct that had a username, an email and a date of birth.

-In that video, we allowed the date of birth to be set later, but a user also had to be older than 21 (which I mentioned was silly to do after the user was created).
+In that video, we allowed the date of birth to be set later, but a user also had to be older than 21 (which, I said at the time, was silly to check after the user was created).

 ### Intro 2